rosalsm/rosalsm.github.io/parking-lot.md

 Probably some review the concepts and some JavaScript basics can help too and 20minutes/day of the return of the NestedAccordion and friends will be a good options for improvement.

+Wed September 16.

+It is week 2 and a half.
+If I think about that it scares me.

+We have a lot to do and I don’t really think I learn that much but I really did.
+The reason of that feeling is the way of learning.
+We have touched a lot of new concepts and none of those in a deep way.
+It seems like I have some idea of how DOM works or how JavaScript modifies the document but I don’t know if this is enough to solve my own problems in real life and work.
+Maybe not, but tt is a good starting point, it is week 2 and a half anyway.
+I had nothing to compare.
+I never learnt that way before but anyway, we have several more weeks to go.

+We are adding now files in HTML for mobile, tablet and desktop, what? yes!
+I don’t know how to do it yet but I am sure that we’ll figure it out.

+CSS is getting more complicated and interesting.
+I can decide whatever I want to add a new text line or the color or size of the text.
+The boxes and other properties are still a little blurry however after today’s assignment, I will be more familiar with that.

+As usual, if you get your hands dirty, in the process of cleaning, you will learn the most.